babasaraki/iandow.github.io/_posts/2018-10-25-Field_Studies_in_Computer_Vision.md

 I'm kind of all over the place with this blog.
 Maybe you'll learn something else more useful, but I think the main takeaways are:

 1. Videos can be thought of as just another kind of fast event stream which you can transport through distributed messaging systems like Kafka and (even better) [MapR-ES](https://mapr.com/products/mapr-streams/).
-2. Kafka / MapR-ES simplify the buffering and distribution of fast data to a dynamic set of concurrent stream processors.
+Why do this?
+Because Kafka and MapR-ES simplify the buffering and distribution of fast data to a dynamic set of concurrent stream processors, meaning you can elastically scale workers on-demand and "right-size" hardware allocations.
-3. [MapR's PACC Docker container](https://mapr.com/products/persistent-application-client-container/) makes it possible to scale workers and maintain access to data services even when those workers are ephemeral.
+2. [MapR's PACC Docker container](https://mapr.com/products/persistent-application-client-container/) makes it possible to scale workers and maintain access to data services even when those workers are ephemeral.
+Why use this?
+Because it allows your containers to benefit from the highly scalable and resilient data storage that MapR provides.

 <div class="main-explain-area padding-override jumbotron">
   <img src="http://iandow.github.io/img/mustache-udnie.cropped.jpg" width="120" style="margin-left: 15px" align="right">